This article is meant to give a rough overview of promotion actions. It is intended to discuss

 Selected and solely selecting suitable products.

-The item target price discount configuration webform is not much different from the one of the item percentage off discount shown above.
+The back office item target price discount configuration web form is not much different from the one of the item percentage off discount shown above.
 The only difference is that a target value can be set instead of a percentage value.

 ItemValueOffDiscount, adds the following configuration parameter to the list of item discount parameters:

-If a cart item costs less than the price reduction amount then its price is just reduced to zero.
+In case a cart item costs less than the discount, its price is simply reduced to zero.

-The webform of the item value off discount differs from the one of the item percentage off discount simply in that parameter
+The web form of the item value off discount differs from the one of the item percentage off discount simply in that the parameter

 ValueOff can be set instead of parameter